Banbury United F.C.: Ground

-The club has played at the Spencer Stadium (currently known as the Banbury Plant Hire Community Stadium for sponsorship purposes) on Station Approach since the start of the 1934–35 season, having originally played at Middleton Road.
+The club has played at the Spencer Stadium on Station Approach since the start of the 1934–35 season, having originally played at Middleton Road.
 When the club joined the Southern League in 1966, floodlights were installed and a new clubhouse was built to replace the railway carriages that the club had used for changing rooms.

 Financial problems led to the ground deteriorating, and the main stand was closed in 1985 before being demolished in 1990.
 A new stand was built on the north-eastern touchline in the summer of 2000, but towards one end of the pitch rather than near the half-way line.
 Both ends of the ground had uncovered terracing installed, with the other touchline having terracing along half its length.
 The ground currently has a capacity of 6,500, of which 250 is seated and covered.
 A new flood defence scheme was completed in 2012 to protect the stadium, the local railway station and nearby housing.